tcurdt/jdeb/docs/maven.md

 gid           | Numerical gid                                         | No; defaults to 0
-user          | User name                                             | No; defaults to "root" group         | User group                                            | No; defaults to "root" filemode      | File permissions as octet                             | No; deftauls to 644 dirmode       | Dir permissions as octet                              | No; defaults to 755 strip         | Strip n path components from the original file        | No; defaults to 0
+user          | User name                                             | No; defaults to "root" group         | User group                                            | No; defaults to "root" filemode      | File permissions as octet                             | No; defaults to 644 dirmode       | Dir permissions as octet                              | No; defaults to 755 strip         | Strip n path components from the original file        | No; defaults to 0